FredHutch/DB4SCI/development.md

 ### Overview
 The production instance of DBaaS application uses Nginx for web proxy.
 The Nginx web proxy is deployed as a separate Docker container.
-Nginx lists on ports 80 and 443.
+Nginx listens on ports 80 and 443.
 Nginx proxies web requests to dbaas via uWSGI on port 5000.
 Nginx maintains the SSL certificates. uWSGI is installed in the same container as the DBaas flask application.
 The link between Nginx and uWSGI is defined in the file: <docker-compose.yml>.
 The dbaas Flask application listens on port 5000 using the uWSGI protocol.